marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 Welcome to my website!
 I am a Postdoctoral researcher at [ICS - University of Lisbon](https://www.ics.ulisboa.pt).
 I am currently working on the project [LoREP - Losers of Representation](https://www.ics.ulisboa.pt/en/projeto/losers-representation).
 In September 2023, I received my PhD in Social and Political Sciences from the [European University Institute](https://www.eui.eu/en/home).

 My research interests lie in the field of comparative politics, namely in public opinion and party competition.
 I use advanced quantitative methods and experimental designs to explore the consequences of party politicisation of the European Union and immigration on the dynamics of public opinion formation.
-Besides that, I am also interested in political institutions, electoral systems, and political representation.
+Besides that, my research interests also include political institutions, electoral systems, and political representation.

 If you are interested in knowing more about my research, please feel free to contact me at mariana.carmoduarte@ics.ulisboa.pt.